Overview of the Venice Biennale

 Collateral Events

 La Biennale reviews applications based on artistic merit, relevance to the theme, and institutional capacity.
 Recent approval rates hover around 30-40% of applications, making early submission and strong partnerships essential.
+Learn more about the collateral events programme.

 Successful Collateral Events often feature established artists, institutional backing, and clear connections to the Biennale's themes.
 Independent curators face higher bars than established museums or foundations.